elaspic/elaspic/README.md

 [Spyder](https://bitbucket.org/spyder-ide/spyderlib/downloads),
-you also have to run ``pip install -r requirements_dev.txt`` and copy the *elaspic/src/postmkvirtualenv* file to your *.virtualenvs* path (or manually create the symbolic links contained in that file).
+you also have to run ``pip install -r requirements_dev.txt`` and copy the *elaspic/src/postmkvirtualenv* file to your *.virtualenvs* path (or manually create the symbolic links specified in that file).

 ### Installing external software